idllresearch/malicious-gpt/jailbreak/README.md

 ## Citation

-If you find the above data and information are helpful for your research, please consider citing:
+If you find the above data and information helpful for your research, please consider citing:

 ```
 @inproceedings{lin2024malla,